 1. Type of auditor's report issued: Unmodified 2.
 Internal control over financial reporting: A. Material weaknesses identified?
-No B. Significant deficiency(ies) identified that are not considered to be material weaknesses?C. Noncompliance which is material to the financial statements noted?
-None reported No Section None noted Section None noted
+B. Significant deficiency(ies) identified that are not considered to be material weaknesses?
+C. Noncompliance which is material to the financial statements noted?
+No None reported No None noted